Think about fire safety over the Christmas period

 - never attach decorations to lights or heaters

-- make sure cigarettes are completely stubbed out before going to bed
+- make sure cigarettes are completely stubbed out and never smoke in bed

 - keep candles, lighters and matches out of the reach of children

 - keep heaters away from soft furnishings and decorations